mariusc/mariusc.github.io/source/articles/2019-02-16-mobos-conference-journal.html.markdown

 ***

 Writing is hard.
 And I noticed that sometimes my ideas aren't too organized.
-So for this blogpost I chose to follow a style I firsst saw at [Brent Simmon](http://inessential.com/) and which, on this moment, suited me better.
+So for this blogpost I chose to follow a style I first saw at [Brent Simmon](http://inessential.com/) and which, on this moment, suited me better.
 Hoping I'll be able to publish this before I board my plane.